benshinnick/algorithm-contest/README.md

 https://benshinnick.github.io/algorithm-contest/

-Google Chrome is probably the most reliable browser to run this project in.
+Google Chrome is the recommended browser to run this project in.
 However, other browsers should have little to no issues.

 ## Implemented Sorting Algorithms
 | Algorithm | Best | Average | Worst | Space |